Dine on the Horizon

 CANTLER’S RIVERSIDE INN | Annapolis, Maryland

-For the full-on crab feast experience—the Maryland equivalent of Louisiana’s crawfish boil or oyster roasts in the Lowcountry—follow the winding road that leads to Cantler’s Riverside Inn, a forty-year-old institution that still sources its crabs from local watermen.
+At the next one of our scenic spots, you can get the full-on crab feast experience—the Maryland equivalent of Louisiana’s crawfish boil or oyster roasts in the Lowcountry—follow the winding road that leads to Cantler’s Riverside Inn, a forty-year-old institution that still sources its crabs from local watermen.
 Grab a table on the deck and get cracking while overlooking picturesque Mill Creek with its bobbing sloops and bay boats.

 RAPPAHANNOCK OYSTER COMPANY | Topping, Virginia